PeoplesFootballExp/Peoples-Football-Experience/docs/PFE Vault/01_Development/Pillars of People's Football Experience.md

 ### Mod Friendly

-The only issue with Mods for creating a custom experience is that often two mods don’t work with each other.
-In other words, everyone creating their own ideas leads to a lot of mods incompatible with other mods.
-To avoid this, open source allows for all additions to be enjoyed by everyone.
-However, if an idea doesn’t align with the vision of the game (ex.
-Database focusing on only football in England and no other country) then mods are a great way to get that custom experience and share it with the world.
+The open source nature allows any addition that the community wants to be added to the game.
+However, if an idea doesn’t align with the Pillars of the Game, then mods are a great way to get that custom experience and share it with the world.
 For that reason, and the fact that the game is open source, the game will attempt to be as mod friendly as can be

-> Truly owning a game means being able to customize it any way you see fit - Global XI Football Maestro
+> Truly owning a game means being able to customize it any way you see fit - People's Football Experience

-## **World Inclusive**
+## **4. World Inclusive**

 ### All Territories Included

 For international football, this game aims to have every single territory on the planet.
 This includes all ~200 countries but also includes dependencies that have a strong football scene.
-The full and up to date list of territories can be found on the [notion page](https://globalxifootballmaestro.notion.site/90fd9fd355124f0da50b2a1a58c55ba9?v=39b5567107c744f9bc20aa83aa648e43) for this game

-Of course, there will be double or even triple national players, especially with dependencies.
-If I have missed any territory please let me know 🙂

 ### More League Depth

 Not only will every territory have a domestic league (if they have one in real life) but they will go as deep into the league pyramid as I can find.
 And with the help of individuals across the globe, these league pyramids can be made even deeper.
 Of course, the teams will be fake but follow the real life leagues as closely as can be

-> The Beauty of Football exists in every corner of the World - Global XI Football Maestro
+> The Beauty of Football exists in every corner of the World - People's Football Experience

-## **Single Player**

-This game, upon first release, is planned to be a single player experience.
-There are plans for future updates to allow for 1v1 multiplayer but the first release will fully focus on single player experience.
-My hope is that one day there can be multiplayer manager modes where each player controls one team or 11 v 11 multiplayer football matches.
-This is still to be decided but please expect the first release to be single player only for now.
+## **5. Single Player First**

+While multiplayer may be an addition in the future, single player will always come first as a priority.
+Single player priority means the game has better longevity and control by the player.